 There is no registration fee for high school students.
 Students may be required to pay for uniforms, kits, tools, textbooks, and/or health tests or shots.
-Check the Central Sierra ROP website www.csrop.org for a complete list of fees.
+Check the district website a complete list of fees.

 Who provides transportation?
 Students must provide their own transportation.
 Transportation is not provided to and from ROP courses and /or community job sites.